 What is the impact on the larger theory of evolution?

-It must be kept in mind that the process of evolution after biogenesis is very well attested in fossils, radiometric measurements, DNA, and numerous other lines of evidence, completely independent of how the first biological structures formed.
-In other words, those unknowns that remain in biogenesis theory have no bearing on the central hypothesis of evolution, namely that all species are related in a family tree, having proliferated and adapted over many millions of years.
+It must be kept in mind that the process of evolution after abiogenesis is very well attested in fossils, radiometric measurements, DNA, and numerous other lines of evidence, completely independent of how the first biological structures formed.
+In other words, those unknowns that remain in abiogenesis theory have no bearing on the central hypothesis of evolution, namely that all species are related in a family tree, having proliferated and adapted over many millions of years.
 Thus there is no substance to the creationist-intelligent design claim that unknowns in the origins area are a fatal flaw of evolutionary theory.

 Along this line, the origin of life with respect to the larger theory of evolution is in perfect analogy to the origin of the universe at the big bang with respect to the Standard Model of modern physics (the over-arching theory that describes interactions of forces and matter from the smallest scales of time and space to the largest).
 It is undeniably true that scientists do not yet fully understand the big bang, and it is also true that scientists recognize that the current Standard Model is not the final word.
 But this is hardly reason to dismiss or minimize the enormous corpus of research in modern physics, and the astonishing levels of precision to which these theories have been tested.
 For additional details, see Big bang, Physics and What is science?.

 One fundamental difficulty with both the creationist and intelligent design approaches to the origin of life can be seen by considering the following "thought experiment."
 Suppose a major international society announced that it had received a communication from a super-intelligent Entity, and the authenticity of this communication could not be denied because it included, say, solutions to mathematical problems that are utterly beyond the present level of human knowledge and computer technology.
-Suppose also that this communication disclosed that this Entity had initiated or created life on earth.
-The next day inquisitive humans would then ask questions such as "What time frame was required for this creation?," "What physical laws and processes were utilized by this Entity?," "Can we replicate these processes in a laboratory?," "Why was earth appropriate for life?," "Was life similarly initiated or created elsewhere?," "Who created this Entity?," "Who created the universe?," "Why?"
+Suppose also that this communication disclosed that this Entity had initiated or created life on Earth.
+The next day inquisitive humans would then ask questions such as "What time frame was required for this creation?," "What physical laws and processes were utilized by this Entity?," "Can we replicate these processes in a laboratory?," "Why was Earth appropriate for life?," "Was life similarly initiated or created elsewhere?," "Who created this Entity?," "Who created the universe?," "Why?"

-In other words, even if we found indisputable evidence that some supreme Entity had created life, virtually all of the fundamental questions of existence that have intrigued scientists and theologians alike for centuries would remain unanswered.
+In other words, even if we found indisputable evidence that some supreme Entity had created life, virtually all of the fundamental questions of existence and evolution that have intrigued scientists and theologians alike for centuries would remain unanswered.
 In this light, the creationist-intelligent design approach of merely asserting "God did it," and resisting deeper investigation, is tantamount to a "thinking stopper," reveling in ignorance instead of thirsting for knowledge.
 Surely there is a more productive approach to harmonize science and religion.